Legume-supported cropping systems for Europe

 Impressum/Imprint

 Legume Futures is an international research project financed by the EU Framework Programme 7.
 The full title of the project is ‘Legume-supported cropping systems for Europe’.
 The aim is to develop the use of legumes in cropping systems to improve the economic and environmental performance of European agriculture.
-The project will deliver cropping plans for European agricultural regions with local economic assessment of cropping systems.
-It will also assess the environmental impact of relevant farming system changes.
+The project has identified agronomically effective cropping sequences for European agricultural regions and has conducted economic assessments of these.
+It also assessed the environmental impact of relevant farming system changes.
 This is focused on greenhouse gas emissions, nitrogen budgets, biodiversity and soil function.
+Legumes play a very special role in crop rotations, livestock feeding, and in our diets.
+They include important protein-rich crops such as peas, faba beans and soy, and forage crops such as clover and alfalfa.
+Legume plants host nitrogen fixing bacteria.
+Legume crops improve soil fertility.
+Legumes are therefore very relevant to the challenges and opportunities now facing agriculture, particularly reducing greenhouse gas emissions, enhancing farmland biodiversity, and protecting soil and water resources.
+The research in Legume Futures formally ended on 28 February 2014 and results are presented here as they emerge.

-Legume-supported cropping systems for Europe (Legume Futures) is funded by the European Union
+Legume-supported cropping systems for Europe (Legume Futures) is a collaborative research project funded from the European Union’s Seventh Programme for research, technological development and demonstration under grant number 245216